 If your kids need a little bit of inspiration, try using an online story starter to help them get their creative juices flowing.
 After they’re finished writing their stories, let them take turns reading their story to the family so everyone can hear their tale.

 That’s really all that I have to share today.
-Hopefully you now have several ideas of some super fun and super cheap activities to do at home to keep those little ones busy busy busy!
+Hopefully you now have several easy and fun activities and ideas to keep everyone in the family busy busy busy!

-Here are links to several of my other post in my “For Kids” section of this blog:
+Here are links to several of my other posts in my “For Kids” section of this blog: